 Lisa Schmidt was a surgical charge nurse for over thirty years managing surgeons, staff and an operating room schedule in a busy Tampa hospital.
 After the untimely death of her husband (and member of the Shareholders’ Alliance) John Schmidt in 2015, she was thrust into the commercial fishing industry.
 Today she enthusiastically oversees and manages the company he established, Bohica Fishing Inc. Her three longline boats operate out of Madeira Beach, FL, primarily targeting grouper and snapper.
 Lisa’s background in scuba diving and her skills as a competitive spear fisherman are attributes that have kept her involved in the dive community for many years.
 She has long been an environmentalist and an advocate for sound fisheries management in the Gulf of Mexico and beyond.
 Her fishing company, and her vessel captains, work voluntarily with Mote Marine Laboratory researching and studying b-catch in the commercial fishing industry.
 She is a politically active ambassador for the hard-working anglers, business owners and other stakeholders who cooperatively supply seafood to the masses.

 Founding Member & Director

-Glen has been grouper and red snapper fishing for over 30 years, owns three bottom long-liners and is active in promoting sustainable management policies for the fishery.
+Glen has been grouper and red snapper fishing for over 30 years, owns four bottom long-liners and is active in promoting sustainable management policies for the fishery.
 Presently, Glen is president of the Gulf Fishermen’s Association while concurrently serving on our board.